-Intelligent Process Automation (RPA) was developed to both assist and replace work accomplished by human beings.
+Intelligent Process Automation (IPA) was developed to both assist and replace work accomplished by human beings.
 Processes are standardized, centralized, and optimized with the deployment of software bots which can accomplish tasks with flawless precision and effortless scalability.

 Talent within organizations can be redeployed to provide better value to the organization’s business goals.
 Organizations achieved rapid cost-savings and improved customer experience by replacing high volume, low complex work.
 The RPA industry exploded.